 The Fund classifies fair value measurements within a hierarchy which gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).

-The tables below summarize the fair value of the Fund's financial instruments as at December 31, 2022 and 2021 using the following fair value hierarchy:
+The fair value of the Fund's financial instruments is classified into levels using the following fair value hierarchy:

 Level 1 Inputs that reflect unadjusted quoted prices in active markets for identical assets or liabilities that are accessible at the measurement date.

-- Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly, including inputs in markets that are not considered to be active. - Level 3 Inputs that are unobservable and where there is little, if any, market activity.
+Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly, including inputs in markets that are not considered to be active.
+Level 3 Inputs that are unobservable and where there is little, if any, market activity.
 Inputs into the determination of fair value require significant management judgement or estimation.